Reviews13 min read

 Contact and Lead Management

-Insightly's contact management is thorough.
+Insightly's contact management is solid.
 Each contact record pulls in email history, linked opportunities, related projects, social profiles, and a relationship map showing how that person connects to other contacts or organizations.
-The "relationship linking" feature is genuinely useful — especially for B2B sales where you're navigating multiple stakeholders at one account.
-I used it to map out a 6-person buying committee and it saved me from embarrassing myself twice.
+The relationship linking feature is genuinely useful — especially in B2B sales where you're navigating multiple stakeholders at one account.
+I used it to map out a 6-person buying committee and it kept me from embarrassing myself twice.

-Lead management is standard but solid.
-You can capture leads from web forms, email, or manual entry, set lead assignment rules, and track lead source for attribution.
-Nothing groundbreaking, but it works reliably.
+Lead management is straightforward but reliable.
+Capture leads from web forms, email, or manual entry, set lead assignment rules, and track lead source for attribution.
+Nothing flashy, but it does the job.

 Sales Pipeline Management

-You get fully customizable pipelines — multiple pipelines if you need them, with drag-and-drop stage management.
-Each opportunity card shows deal value, close date, probability, and assigned rep. The activity sets feature is a highlight: it lets you attach pre-built task checklists to any pipeline stage automatically, which is the kind of thing that sounds minor until you're managing 40 open deals and realize everyone's following a consistent process for once.
+You get fully customizable pipelines — one or multiple, with drag-and-drop stage management.
+Each opportunity card shows deal value, close date, probability, and assigned rep. The activity sets feature stands out: it attaches pre-built task checklists to any pipeline stage automatically, which sounds minor until you're managing 40 open deals and realize everyone's finally following the same process.

-The pipeline view is clean — Kanban or list, your call.
-Win/loss reasons are trackable.
-Honestly, for straightforward B2B sales cycles, this covers most teams' needs without fuss.
+The pipeline view is clean — Kanban or list view depending on your preference.
+And you can actually track win/loss reasons.
+Honestly, for B2B sales cycles, this covers most teams' needs without the headache.

 Workflow Automation

-This is one of Insightly's stronger selling points in 2026.
-The workflow automation builder lets you create if/then logic without touching a line of code.
-Triggers can be based on field changes, date conditions, record creation, or pipeline stage moves.
+This is one of Insightly's strongest points in 2026.
+The automation builder lets you create if/then logic without ever touching code.
+Triggers pull from field changes, date conditions, record creation, or pipeline stage moves.

-Look, I'm a skeptic when it comes to "easy" automation tools — most of them are easy until you actually try to do something useful.
-But I built an automation that sent a personalized follow-up email when a lead sat untouched for 5 days, then assigned a task to the rep, and it took about 8 minutes to set up.
-For teams that live and die by follow-up consistency, this is genuinely valuable.
-(The more complex branching logic is locked behind higher tiers, which I'll get into in the cons.)
+I built an automation that sent a personalized follow-up email when a lead sat untouched for 5 days, then assigned a task to the rep — the whole thing took about 8 minutes.
+And it actually works.
+For teams that live and die by follow-up consistency, this is worth real money.
+(The more complex branching stuff is locked behind higher tiers, though, which I'll dig into in the cons.)

 Project Management and Delivery

-This is Insightly's signature trick, and honestly it's the main reason I'd recommend it over competitors for certain businesses.
-Once a deal is won, you convert the opportunity into a project with one click.
+This is Insightly's signature move, and it's honestly the main reason I'd recommend it over competitors for certain businesses.
+Once a deal closes, you convert the opportunity into a project with one click.
 Task lists, milestones, project pipelines, and team assignments all carry over.
-It's not an Asana replacement, but for simple service delivery or implementation tracking, it's more than good enough.
+It's not going to replace Asana, but for simple service delivery or implementation tracking, it's more than solid.

-The fact that client communication history stays attached throughout — from lead to project completion — is a real differentiator.
-Most CRMs just... drop the baton at "closed won" and leave your delivery team starting from scratch.
+The fact that client communication history stays attached from lead through project completion — that's a real differentiator.
+Most CRMs just drop the ball at "closed won" and leave your delivery team scrambling.

 Email Marketing (Insightly Marketing)

-Insightly has expanded its marketing module significantly.
+Insightly has really expanded its marketing module.
 You can build email campaigns, landing pages, and basic nurture sequences.
-The visual email builder is decent — drag-and-drop, mobile preview, A/B testing on subject lines.
+The email builder is drag-and-drop, includes mobile preview, and supports A/B testing on subject lines.

-Fair warning: this isn't a Mailchimp replacement, and I think it's a bit overrated as a selling point, if I'm being honest.
+But here's the reality: this isn't going to replace Mailchimp, and it's honestly a bit overstated as a selling point.
 The segmentation options are workable but not deep, and the analytics dashboard is fairly basic.
-It's best suited for teams that want good-enough marketing automation without paying for a separate tool.
+It's best for teams that want decent marketing automation without a separate subscription.

 AppConnect (Integration Hub)

-Insightly's built-in AppConnect is essentially a Zapier-like integration engine baked directly into the platform.
-You can connect Insightly to tools like Slack, QuickBooks, Xero, Shopify, and hundreds more without leaving the app.
-I connected it to a Google Sheets doc in about 4 minutes, which impressed me more than I expected.
+AppConnect is essentially Zapier built directly into Insightly.
+You can connect to tools like Slack, QuickBooks, Xero, Shopify, and hundreds more without leaving the app.
+I wired it up to a Google Sheets doc in about 4 minutes, which honestly impressed me.

-If you're a Zapier power user, you'll probably still lean on that for complex multi-step workflows.
-But for basic integration needs, AppConnect eliminates one more monthly subscription — and at $20-30/month for Zapier, that adds up.
+If you're already a Zapier power user, you'll probably still use that for complex workflows.
+But for basic integration needs, AppConnect kills a $20-30/month subscription — and that adds up.

 Reporting and Dashboards

 The custom report builder lets you pull data from any record type, apply filters, and visualize results as charts or tables.
-You can also pin reports to a home dashboard for a quick-glance view of pipeline health, team activity, or deal velocity.
+Pin reports to your home dashboard for a quick view of pipeline health, team activity, or deal velocity.

-It's functional.
-But this is where Insightly shows its age most visibly — the interface for building complex reports isn't intuitive, and I found myself re-reading documentation more than I'd like.
-If robust reporting is a dealbreaker for you, take note.
+It works.
+But this is where Insightly feels its age most — the interface for building complex reports just isn't intuitive, and I found myself re-reading docs way more than I'd like.
+If reporting is make-or-break for you, flag this one.

 Mobile App

-The iOS and Android apps cover the essentials: contact lookup, deal updates, task management, and voice memo logging (which I genuinely love for post-meeting notes when you're still in a parking garage trying to remember what the prospect said about their Q3 budget).
-It's not feature-complete compared to desktop, but it's a stable, usable companion for reps on the road.
+The iOS and Android apps cover the basics: contact lookup, deal updates, task management, and voice memo logging (which I genuinely love for post-meeting notes when you're still in a parking garage trying to remember what the prospect said about their Q3 budget).
+It's not feature-complete versus desktop, but it's stable and usable for reps on the move.

 Insightly Pricing in 2026

-Insightly offers a genuinely useful free plan, which is rare for a CRM with project management included.
-Here's how the tiers break down:
+Insightly offers a genuinely useful free plan, which is rare for a CRM with project management bundled in.
+Here's the breakdown:

 Plan Price (per user/month, billed annually) Key Limits